crocs-muni/usable-cert-validation/_guides/gnutls_ocsp.md

 ## 3.)
 Extract the URL Adress of OCSP Responder

-After obtaining a single certificate with the certificate of its issuer, extract the URL address of OCSP Responder from the certificate from the authority information access extension.
+After obtaining a single certificate with the certificate of its issuer, extract the URL address of OCSP Responder from the certificate's authority information access extension.

 ```c
 /* The received OCSP Responder URL will be stored in this variable. */